How to Unblock a Shower Drain Without Chemicals

 Step 1: Gather Your Supplies

-To start take the following steps:
+To start to begin, collect the following items:

 - Baking soda